It's been a long, winding road to get here.

 It's known that opioids (taken externally) can actually cause more pain sensitivity by skewing this entire system.

-Basically, the body responds by creating more pain receptors to get the signal through again and afterwards, makes less of our naturally occurring pain opioids called endorphins.
+Basically, the body responds by creating more pain receptors to get the signal through again and afterward, makes less of our naturally occurring pain opioids called endorphins.

 This is at the heart of normalization...our brain's opposite adjustment to a drug.